-Our guide to growing beets will take you through everything from choosing the right variety to harvesting and storage.
+Our guide to growing beets will take you through everything from choosing the right variety of beets to harvesting and storage.

-Beetroot is a pleasingly easy to grow crop.
-Happy to grow in colder climates, this crop is not only fun to grow it is also packed full of vitamins and nutrients.
+Beetroot is a pleasingly easy to care for crop.
+Happy to thrive in colder climates, beets are not only fun to plant it is also packed full of vitamins and nutrients.

-Newcomers to gardening or just growing beets may benefit from growing beets that are bolt resistant.
-These are less likely to react to temperature changes, making them slightly easier to care for.
-Another easy to care for variety is the classic Boltardy.
-While not bolt resistant, it is slow to bolt and tolerant of temperature extremes.
+Newcomers to gardening may benefit from beets that are bolt resistant.
+These beets are less likely to react to temperature changes, making the beets slightly easier to care for.
+Another easy to care for variety of beets is the classic Boltardy.
+While not bolt resistant, these beets are slow to bolt and tolerant of temperature extremes.

-If you want to grow heirloom varieties, Detroit Dark Red is a sweet variety dating back to 1892.
+If you want to plant heirloom varieties of beets, Detroit Dark Red is a sweet variety of beets dating back to 1892.
 Maturing in 65 days, it can be eaten fresh or canned for long term storage.
-For a slightly more unusual heirloom variety try Golden Beet.
+For a slightly more unusual heirloom variety of beets try Golden Beet.
 A yellow fruit it is grown for its sweet potato-like flavor.
-Sow this variety more heavily than other beetroots because they don’t tend to produce as well.
-Other yellow varieties include Touchstone Gold and Bolder.
-For something even more interesting try growing a white variety such as Albino or Avalanche.
+Sow this variety of beets more heavily than other beetroots because these beets don’t tend to produce as well.
+Other yellow varieties of beets include Touchstone Gold and Bolder.
+For something even more interesting try growing a white variety of beets such as Albino or Avalanche.

 Beetroots aren’t just available in the typical deep red color.
 Yellow, white and even striped varieties are available.
 Take the time to research the available options and you will be able to fill your garden and plate with lots of colorful crops.